seakers/GNC-Reliability-Model/README.md

 ## Models

-This library contains two different models, each representing a guidance navigation and control system.
+This library contains two different gnc, each representing a guidance navigation and control system.

 #### GNC_Model_1